aztfmod/documentation/website/docs/enterprise-scale/landingzones/platform/single reuse/intro.md

 Once launchpad is deployed, follow the next steps as indicated into the readme.md file of your configuration folder.
 This file has been crafted specially with the settings you entered in the YAML files, so after review.

-Once level 0 is completed, you can carry on with level 1: management, identity, then eslz.
-Once level 1 is completed, level 2 asvm and identity can be deployed, alongside with connectivity components stating with virtual wan.
+Once level 0 is completed, you can carry on with level 1: management, identity, then alz.
+Once level 1 is completed, level 2 azure subscription vending machine (asvm) and identity can be deployed, alongside with connectivity components stating with virtual WAN.